tomm-he/tommhe-bot/README.md

 ## Features
-  * Easy to run (just make sure Python is installed, and run!)
-  * Custom Prefix!
+  * Custom Prefix.
-  * Commands For All Major Sports!
+  * Commands For All Major Sports.

 ## Commands
   * help